 Chenopodium bonus-henricus.
-Growing about 30cm tall and wide, GOOD KING HENRY grows best in a fertile humus rich soil, though it , it tolerates considerable neglect and will succeed in most soils and situations.
+Growing about 30cm tall and wide, Good King Henry grows best in a fertile humus rich soil, though it tolerates considerable neglect and will succeed in most soils and situations.
 It is said to grow best in a sunny position, though in the summer the leaves will be of a better quality and have a milder flavour if it is grown in light shade.
 At one time this plant was widely cultivated as a vegetable, but it is seldom grown at present.
-The young leaves are at their best in the Spring and are used as a spinach.
+The young leaves are at their best in the spring and are used as a spinach.
 The young flowering shoots, harvested when about 12cm long can be peeled and cooked like asparagus - they make a very pleasant spring vegetable.
 The seed is also edible and can be cooked like rice, though it needs to be soaked first.

 Fragaria vesca 'Semperflorens'.
-Reaching about 30cm tall and 25cm wide, the ALPINE STRAWBERRY will grow and fruit well on the sunnier edges of the woodland garden.
-Unlike other species of strawberries, this plant does not form runners, which is beneficial in as much as the plants stay where you put them, but has the drawback that you need to sow new seed every 2 - 3 years in order to maintain the vigour of your plants.
+Reaching about 30cm tall and 25cm wide, the Alpine Strawberry will grow and fruit well on the sunnier edges of the woodland garden.
+Unlike other species of strawberries, this plant does not form runners; this is beneficial in as much as the plants stay where you put them, but has the drawback that you need to sow new seed every 2 - 3 years in order to maintain the vigour of your plants.
 The fruit is much smaller than the cultivated forms we are more used to, usually around 15mm in diameter.
-However, the flavour is far superior with a combination of sweet and acid flavours that make this one of the most exquisite fruits that we can grow.
+However, the flavour is far superior with a combination of sweet and acid flavours that make this one of the most exquisite fruits that can be grown.
 The plants start to produce fruit in late spring and crop most heavily in the summer, though they will go on flowering and fruiting right into the autumn.

 Malva species.
 All members of this genus have edible leaves and flowers, and all of them make acceptable salad plants.
 Generally of easy cultivation, they succeed in full sun or light shade and tolerate most soil conditions.
 Our favourite species include:-